Many CNC enthusiasts use both CNC routers and laser engravers, so why not get a machine that can do both?

 Going for a CNC router and laser combo can also be a lot cheaper than buying two separate machines.

 That’s not to say there aren’t expensive, premium options out there.
-But machines like the Mysweety 2 in 1, which we review below, can be bought for around half the price it would cost to buy a router and laser engraver separately.
+Cheap 3018 CNCs can be bought for around half the price it would cost to buy a router and laser engraver separately.

-The only real downside is the lack of choice, as there are currently only a handful of machines on the market.
+The downside is the lack of choice, as there are currently only a handful of machines on the market.

 Serious hobbyists and professionals may be best off choosing two separate machines that offer exactly what you need, but for beginners or the space-conscious hobbyist, a CNC router and laser engraver combo can be a really useful tool.